SICS-Fundamental-Research-Center/HyperBlocker/README.md

 # HyperBlocker overview

 ## What is HyperBlocker?
-HyperBlocker is a GPU-accelerated system for blocking in ER.
+HyperBlocker is a GPU-accelerated system for blocking in Entity Resolution (ER).
 As opposed to previous blocking algorithms and parallel blocking solvers, HyperBlocker employs a pipelined architecture to overlap data transfer and GPU